Skip to content

 • Patches — Patches to apply before producing the artifact

-Recipes are mutable; every change triggers a new reconciliation cycle and automatically produces a new Preparation.
+Orders are mutable; every change triggers a new reconciliation cycle and automatically produces a new Preparation.

 Preparation